 2. Pumpkin Seed Protein Powder

 Pumpkin seeds rock.
 They’re loaded with nutritional benefits, and as a protein source, they make an effective vegan option.
-Not only do you get a good dose of magnesium, iron, zinc, and other minerals.
+Not only do you get a good dose of magnesium, but there are also iron, zinc, and other minerals.
 Studies also show antioxidant and anti-inflammatory benefits from the plant compounds in pumpkin seed protein.

 Want to learn more about the benefits of pumpkin seeds?
 Check out this post.